giobyte8/thumbnailer/docs/code_overview.md

 ## Architecture and Code Organization

-The Thumbnailer service processes file discovery events and generates thumbnails for discovered images.
+The Thumbnailer service processes 'thumbnail requests' and generates thumbnails for requested files.
 The codebase is organized into the following components:

 - **Main Entry Point**
   - Located in `cmd/thumbnailer/main.go`